 -

-- Ensure that they can be contacted easily.
+- Ensure you can be contacted easily.

-- Seriously consider training and job opportunities.
+- Consider training and job opportunities.

 - What does it mean to be an “affected”, “surplus” or “opting” employee?